w3c-ccg/traceability-interop/docs/tutorials/presentations-verify/README.md

 ## Setup and Configuration

-This tutorial will be picking up where the Presentations Exchange Tutorial left off; the quickest way to get set up to work on this tutorial is to:
+This tutorial picks up where the Presentations Exchange Tutorial left off; the quickest way to get set up to work on this tutorial is to —

 1. Duplicate the "Presentations Exchange Tutorial" collection and rename it to "Presentations Verify Tutorial".
 1. Duplicate the "Presentations Exchange Tutorial" environment and rename it to "Presentations Verify Tutorial".